How to Build an AI Executive Briefing Agent with OpenClaw

 4:00 PM — Board prep session — Thursday deck finalization

-Every action the agent takes is logged in an audit trail — which emails it read, which Slack messages it accessed, which CRM records it queried.
-That audit trail lives on your infrastructure too.
+Every action the agent takes is logged in an audit trail — which emails it read, which Slack messages it accessed, which CRM records it queried, which LLM it called and with what parameters.
+That audit trail lives on your infrastructure too, not in a vendor’s log stream.
+When your compliance officer asks “what data did the AI process this morning,” you get a complete, timestamped, signed answer instead of “we’d need to ask our vendor.”

 Most executives we work with don’t configure their own agents.
-That’s expected — you wouldn’t ask a CEO to set up their own email server, either.
+That’s expected and reasonable — you wouldn’t ask a CEO to set up their own email server either.
+The configuration in this article is the technical reference, not a requirement that every deployer be a technical one.

-Every beeeowl deployment package includes one fully configured agent, and the morning briefing is the one clients request most.
-We handle the Composio OAuth connections, the system prompt tuning, the priority scoring calibration, the scheduling, and the delivery channel setup.
-The whole thing is done in a single day.
+Every beeeowl deployment package includes one fully configured agent, and the morning briefing is the one clients request most often — roughly 70% of our deployments start with this configuration.
+We handle the Composio OAuth connections, the system prompt tuning, the priority scoring calibration, the cron scheduling, the delivery channel setup, and the first-week iteration as you tell us what should and shouldn’t surface.
+The whole thing is done in a single structured deployment day.

-Request your deployment here and we’ll have your briefing agent configured and running within a week.
+Request your deployment here and we’ll have your briefing agent configured, tuned, and running within a week.